 "Oh, my dear, you know as well as I do how much information can be generated by a fat bag of Galleons, a refusal to hear the word ‘no,’ and a nice sharp Quick-Quotes Quill!"

--- Rita Skeeter related how she got people to tell her gossip about Albus Dumbledore (DH2)
+-- Rita Skeeter related how she got people to gossip to her about Albus Dumbledore (DH2)

 Galleons are fat gold coins used in the Wizarding World (PS5, HBP13), valued at approximately five British pounds (CR).
 The serial number identifying the Goblin who cast the coin is stamped around the edge (OP19).
 Coins of lesser denominations — silver Sickles and bronze Knuts — are also in circulation (PS5).